|Nutrition Facts (per serving)|

 |Total Sugars 0g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Carefully, with potholders or oven mitts, remove the skillet to a metal rack.
-Put the roast in the skillet.
+Carefully, with potholders or oven mitts, remove the skillet to heat-proof surface.
+Put the roast in the skillet, fat side up.

 Carve and serve.

 If you're not sure what doneness your meat should be, medium is advisable to enjoy the best features of this cut of beef.

 If you have any leftovers, rib eye roast can be stored in the refrigerator in an airtight container for three to four days.
 Enjoy it cold, reheat it for another meal or put on a roll for a delicious roast beef sandwich.